This page describes an architecture for complex event processing on Google Cloud Platform.

 At the heart of CEP systems are rules that must be executed across incoming events.
 Rules engines can vary from simple, custom, domain-specific languages to complex business rules management systems.
 Regardless of the rules engine's complexity, it can be deployed in a distributed fashion using either Cloud Dataflow or Google Cloud Dataproc, a managed service for running Hadoop or Spark clusters.
 Using either of these systems, you can execute complex rules across large amounts of time series events, and then use the results of these rules evaluations to drive outbound actions.

 After inbound events have been processed by the rules execution mechanism, results can be turned into a series of outbound actions.
 These actions can include push notifications for mobile devices, notifications for other applications, or sending email to users.
-To deliver these actions, you can send messages through Cloud Pub/Sub to applications hosted on-premises or on Google Cloud Platform, whether running on App Engine, Container Engine, or Compute Engine.
+To deliver these actions, you can send messages through Cloud Pub/Sub to applications hosted on-premises or on Google Cloud Platform, whether running on App Engine, Kubernetes Engine, or Compute Engine.

 You can store the results of rules execution across inbound events in Google BigQuery to perform exploration and analysis for business intelligence or reporting purposes.
 BigQuery is a managed, petabyte-scale data warehouse that supports SQL-like queries and has connectivity to additional downstream analytical tools.
 For data-science-oriented analysis, Google Cloud Datalab offers powerful data exploration capabilities based on Jupyter notebooks.
 For reporting or dashboard use cases, Google Data Studio 360 supports creating customizable and shareable reports, backed by BigQuery's query and storage capabilities.